chinesedfan/You-Dont-Know-Axios/README.md

 axios.defaults.adapter // [Function: httpAdapter] or [Function: xhrAdapter]
 ```

-And you can set `adapter` explicitly.
+If you want to set `adapter` explicitly, note that axios makes an alias from http adapter to xhr adapter in browser.
+Therefore, remember to configure your bundler properly.
+Refer [Webpack's target](https://webpack.js.org/configuration/target/).

 ```js
 axios(url, {